isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 What to remember:

 - Read Azure credentials from `ARM_*` environment variables so you never hardcode secrets.
-- Provide friendly defaults (`France Central`, `Standard_D4s_v5`, etc.) but expect the pipeline to override them with `PKR_VAR_*` values.
+- Provide defaults (`France Central`, `Standard_D4s_v5`, etc.) but expect the pipeline to override them with `PKR_VAR_*` values.
-- Leave gallery-related variables empty until you have an actual gallery in place - this way local tests create only a managed image.
+- Leave gallery-related variables empty until you have an actual gallery in place - this way the executions create only a managed image.

 ## 7. Step 3 - Configure the Builder Block

-`source.pkr.hcl` is where we tell Packer how to talk to Azure:
+`source.pkr.hcl` is where we tell Packer how to talk to the Azure VM:

 ```hcl
 source "azure-arm" "image" {